Your child is making decisions about courses, activities, and essays — but it’s still not fully clear what all of it is building toward.

 The College Clarity Blueprint is for families who want to slow the process down just enough to understand what actually matters, before decisions are made.

-A truthful way to talk about their story, without forcing a narrative
+• A way to talk about their story without forcing a narrative

 This is: